tschuelia/PyPythia/README.md

 *Note that Pythia can also handle FASTA input files, see section Input Data below.*

 ### Input data
-#### Supported file and data types
+#### Supported file types
 The input for Pythia is an MSA file in either Phylip or FASTA format.

+#### Supported  data types
 Pythia supports DNA, AA, and morphological data.

+Please note that by morphological data we refer to biological data.
+According to our analyses, the attributes of biological morphological data are similar to the attributes of DNA and AA data.
+However, when analyzing language data (cognate, sound-class, and morphosyntactic data) we observed substantially distinct attributes and concluded that morphological language data is not comparable to DNA, AA, or biological morphological data.
+Thus, at the moment Pythia is not able to reliably predict the difficulty for language alignments.

 #### Taxon names
 Make sure that the MSA only contains RAxML-NG compatible taxon names.